curso-r/droll/README.md

 The data frame returned by `r()` can be used as the `roll` argument of every function discussed above.
-This skips all internal calculations, so it’s a usefull shortcut if you want to run multiple diagnostics on the same roll expression.
+This skips all internal calculations, so it’s a useful shortcut if you want to run multiple diagnostics on the same roll expression.

 As a level 20 statistician, you are not constrained by droll’s built-in